Location: 125 Barre Street Montpelier, VT 05602

 Ocean County Wellness Respite Services Phone Line: 848-221-3022

 Funded by the New Jersey Division of Mental Health and Addiction Services

-This article tells the story of a suicide attempt survivor and the need for more spaces where people can get emotional and peer support.
+This article describes the Living Room model and tells the story of a suicide attempt survivor and the need for more spaces where people can get emotional and peer support.
 Click here for the article.